 At one point in the truck stop bathroom I was holding my daughter up to wash her hands, I turn and look at my 6YO and in those few milliseconds my daughters red chewy candy had fell out of her mouth and she promptly put it back in.
 I let out a scream and made her spit it back out, thanking GOD we are up to date on vaccinations and wondering if we needed to go ahead and get her on the most powerful antibiotics ever produced.
 And wondering if I should be concerned or elated that the sink was still filled with the bubbly soap residue from the last person that had come through… I mean, at least it was antibacterial soap!
 I know… #MomFail… I promise it won’t be my last.

-And what trip would be complete without a kid breaking out into a mysterious rash and needing to stop by the drug store to get some benedryl to combat it.
+And what trip would be complete without a kid breaking out into a mysterious rash and needing to stop by the drug store (Thank you CVS!!) to get some benedryl to combat it.
 It followed much too closely behind the candy in the nasty sink incident to be related.
 Or it was related… I dunno… #MomFailNumber3